sharetribe/flex-docs/src/docs/tutorial-branding/configuration/index.md

 ---
-title: Change configurations
+title: Change currency and minimum price
 slug: configurations
 updated: 2020-02-28
 category: tutorial-branding
 ingress:
-  Change marketplace configurations - change the marketplace currency to euro.
+  In this tutorial section we change the marketplace currency and we set a minimum price for transactions.
 published: true
 ---

 There are several files that affect the configuration of the Sharetribe Web Template.
-The bottom layer consists of _environment variables_ and _src/config_ folder.
+The bottom layer consists of _environment variables_ and all the files in the _src/config_ folder.
+In addition to that, you can adjust many of your marketplace settings through Console.

-## Environment variables
+## Environment variables and configuration files

-The Sharetribe Web Template has a couple of environment variables.
-Those variables are more or less specific to a runtime environment.
-For example, `REACT_APP_SHARETRIBE_SDK_CLIENT_ID` might be pointing to the client ID of your Flex test-environment on localhost and on your staging server (if you have one).
+You make a lot of adjustments to your marketplace via environment variables, configuration files and through Console.
+These configurations are specific to the runtime environment.
+For example, the `REACT_APP_SHARETRIBE_SDK_CLIENT_ID` environment variable might be pointing to the client ID of your Flex development environment on localhost and on your staging server (if you have one).

 You already have set up a couple of those environment variables, when you completed the